denten-papers/cambridge-materiality/main.md

 print, as she herself reminded her readers.
 These things interfere with my physical complacency.
 They force me to stand and to travel.
 They fracture the unity of meaning.
-Where I presumed to interpret and to explain, instead I find a multiplicity of competing possibilities, errors, emendations along with my own limits, incommensurate to the lived experience of another.
-The materialist method implies cognition embodied and embedded.
+Where I presumed to interpret and to explain, instead I find a multiplicity of competing possibilities, errors, and emendations along with my own various limits and conditions, incommensurate to the lived experience of another.
+The materialist method implies hermeneutics embedded and embodied.
 To think in one's head is insufficient for understanding.
 We must also walk, touch, make, and be discomforted.

+The following three short case studies will illustrate the above in greater detail.

 ## Lahore